m86194/tande-presentations/2019-01-28-tips-and-tricks/README.md

 Use for:
 * Separation of code and configuration files according to needs.
 * Allows for different Java versions in the same project.
 Opinion: as of 2019 building and testing with Java 11 and running in production with Java 8 is a sweet spot.
+* Have a "development" corner where `mvn clean install` finished quickly and does not depend on network resources.
-* Allows for different versions of configuration files, for e.g. development and automated tests.
+* Allows for different versions of configuration files depending on usage, for e.g. development and automated tests.
 * Super-duper-deluxe parent pom at top-most level is most IDE-friendly - we want to avoid e.g. Eclipse ProjectSets.
+Tested with Eclipse/IntelliJ/Netbeans.
 * Business Core team provides `dk.tdc.businescore:bc-java-microservices` parent pom for setting everything up.
 Most dependency versions can be specified using a property.

 ----